icslsogang/icslsogang.github.io/_pages/publications.md

 ---
 ### Selected Publications

+- SMCL: Saliency Masked Contrastive Learning for Long-tailed Recognition.
+Sanglee Park, Seung-won Hwang and Jungmin So.
+2023 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), 2023.
+- Empirical Analysis of Automated Stock Trading Using Deep Reinforcement Learning.
+Minseok Kong and Jungmin So.
+MDPI Applied Sciences, 2023.
 - Improving Spatial Reuse of Wireless LAN Uplink Using BSS Color and Proximity Information.
 Hyerin Kim and Jungmin So.
 MDPI Applied Sciences, 2021.
 - Metric-Based Learning for Nearest-Neighbor Few-Shot Image Classification.
 Min Jun Lee and Jungmin So.
 2021 International Conference on Information Networking (ICOIN), 2021.
 - On the Effectiveness of Adversarial Training in Defending Against Adversarial Example Attacks for Image Classification.
 Sanglee Park and Jungmin So.
 MDPI Applied Sciences, 2020.